JohnBatmanMySlinky/PBRJ/README.md

     - ~~WHERE ARE THE FIREFLIES COMING FROM~~
     - testing something with an infite env light
 - Re run old scenes and fix up
-- Test suite of scenes, testing materials, lights & integrators
+- Benchmark suite of scenes, testing materials, lights & integrators
 - Performance
+    - Create a simple sample scene in Trace.jl and benchmark.
+Because my testing is showing no performance benefit from Float32 and Parametric Typing
         - TYPE MORE CONCRETELY, use a NB and copy pxl-th
         - Convert to Float32
     - What if I instantiated the samplers within the parallel loop instead of deepcopy'ing?
     - ~~sampling over the solid angle~~
     - ~~use inplace operations where possible ie `normalize!()` vs `normalize`~~